jeredevio/jeredevio/README.md

 # Hi, I'm Jeremy 🇫🇷🇨🇭
-**Aspiring Software Engineer 💻**

-**Creating Web Solutions & Automations Today**
+**Web Solutions & Automations** 💻

 ---

-## About Me
+## 🚀 About Me

-Passionate about transforming ideas into innovative digital solutions 🚀
-I build modern, responsive websites and automate workflows to boost business efficiency.
+I create **modern websites** and **automation solutions** to improve workflows and enhance efficiency.
-Actively learning full-stack, AI, Data & Cybersecurity to level up my skills.
+I’m continuously expanding my skills in **Software ingineering and Full-Stack Development, AI, Data & Cybersecurity** to offer more advanced solutions.
-My background in 3D & motion design adds a creative edge 🎨
+With a background in **3D & motion design**, I bring a creative edge to my technical work 🎨.

 ---

-## What I Do Now
+## 🔧 What I Do

-- **Web Solutions:**
-  Developing responsive websites with the latest technologies.

-- **Automations:**
+- **💻 Web Solutions** → Building responsive, high-performance websites.
-  Streamlining processes with custom automation solutions.
+- **⚙️ Automations** → Streamlining workflows with smart automation tools.

-- **Learning & Experimentation:**
+- **📈 Optimization** → Enhancing performance & digital efficiency.
-  Showcasing my learning projects as I work toward professional-grade solutions.
+- **📚 Learning & Experimentation** → Exploring new technologies & documenting my progress.

-This GitHub serves as a portfolio for both my ongoing learning projects and future professional work.
+This GitHub serves as a **portfolio of my projects**, featuring both technical experiments and practical applications.
-Explore all my projects in my [⏩ Projets-Hub](https://github.com/jeredevio/Projects-Hub).
+Explore all my projects in my **[⏩ Projects-Hub](https://github.com/jeredevio/Projects-Hub)**.

 ---

-## Contact
+## 📩 Contact

 For collaborations or inquiries, reach out at [Jeremydev.contact@gmail.com](mailto:Jeremydev.contact@gmail.com) or connect with me on [Instagram](https://www.instagram.com/jeredev.io/). 🔥